Month: January 2024

 The need for a male heir for the Romanovs

 Male gender-based succession has led to many lives lost throughout history.
-There are those who killed to get the throne or kings like Henry VIII who killed his wives because they could not give him a male heir.
+There are those who killed to get the throne.
+Kings like Henry VIII killed his wives because they could not give him a male heir.
 Then there was the War of the Roses where everyone killed everyone for hundreds of years just to secure royal succession.
 Much blood was shed.
 But for one small boy in Russia last century, no blood could be shed.
 Alexei’s blood could not clot and allow the smallest wound to heal.
-Yet he was the boy who was destined to inherit his father’s tsardom.
+Yet he was the boy destined to inherit his father’s tsardom.

 Clotting factor 8 is the essential factor which allows wounds to heal so if it can’t be made by the body, the individual’s wounds no matter how small cannot heal.
 As well, any falls or bumps can cause internal bleeding which also can be fatal.
 Such was the fate of little Alexei the heir to the Russian throne.

-It is doubly tragic that his parents anguished about not having a male heir for many years before he was finally born.
-Alexandra his mother had four normal healthy daughters over a ten year interval before he was finally born.
+It is doubly tragic that his parents anguished about not having a male heir for many years before his birth.
+Alexandra his mother had four normal healthy daughters over a ten-year interval before he was finally born.
 A boy!
 The whole of Russia celebrated.
 The Imperial dynasty of 300 years could continue now.
 Nicholas’s brother the standing heir stood aside now Nicholas finally had a son.

 But it was only days before Nicholas and Alexandra knew their new baby had health issues.
 His umbilical cord was still bleeding days after the birth.
 The dreaded royal disease had raised its head again.
 Already the two young sons of King Alfonso of Spain had inherited hemophilia.
 Alexandra realized she had passed the fatal gene onto her son.
 She was a carrier through her mother, Princess Alice of Hesse.
 Alexandra’s brother had the disease.